Preparing Your Family for the Stress of the Holidays

 We sink into our post-holiday blahs and hope that the New Year will bring an opportunity to do better in the future!
 If the thought of the approaching holiday season brings on a stress headache, it is time to sit down with the family for a brainstorming session.
 As we work together to determine what is important, calendar the events that everyone is involved in, and think about what makes the holidays special, we enjoy the season much more.

 Brainstorming with our family prior to the holiday season gives us a chance to find out how our family feels about the various activities and traditions we are involved in.
 It gives us the opportunity to calendar events we know about, decide what is important for our family, and talk about our feelings for the events we are celebrating.

-In order for brainstorming to be effective, it is necessary to lay some ground rules (see blue square, lower right).
+In order for brainstorming to be effective, it is necessary to lay some ground rules.
 Have all family members bring a copy of the calendar and something to write with.
 Even small children can be given their own calendar page or notebook and colored pen or marker for writing.
 Allow all family members to share their feelings and contribute ideas.

 Brainstorming Ground Rules

 Print the following on a poster and lay it in the middle of the place where your family is gathered: